brettchalupa/projectbook/src/web-components/component-library.md

 Historically, Bootstrap or Foundation accomplish similar tasks: provide styles and JS for commonly used patterns in websites.
 They work fine and are widely used, but they're pretty brittle.
 You have to rely on having just the right DOM structure and classes for it to work.

 What if instead all someone had to do to get an image gallery was use the `<cl-gallery>` tag or to get a card display they use `<cl-card>`?
-That'd allow the component library (cl) to provide the needed defaults with the ability for them to be overriden or themed as needed.
+That'd allow the component library (cl) to provide the needed defaults with the ability for them to be overridden or themed as needed.

 In many ways, this project is about creating a generic-ish design system for building websites and web applications.
 It will help you learn a component library and think about user interfaces in small, composable pieces.